nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

     sudo ssserver -c /etc/shadowsocks.json -d restart

-You can check from its log file if the server has been started successfully, any error will be reported here.
+2.You can check from its log file if the server has been started successfully, any error will be reported here:

     tail /var/log/shadowsocks.log

-You can also check if the port ‘8000’ is listening on the server using below command.
+3.You can also check if the server is listening on port ‘8000’ using below command:

     netstat -tlnp

+4.It's a good idea to restart our Linode to see if everything is working:

+    sudo shutdown -r now

+5.Once restarted, verify the log file again:

+    tail /var/log/shadowsocks.log

 ## Starting at system boot

-Run the below command to open the '/etc/rc.local' file using your command line editor.
+Run the below command to open the '/etc/rc.local' file using your command line editor:

     sudo vim /etc/rc.local

-Add the following line to auto start Shadosocks service at boot.
+Add the following line to auto start Shadosocks service at boot:

     /usr/bin/python /usr/local/bin/ssserver -c /etc/shadowsocks.json -d start